dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

 ### Thread Selection

 There are many selection algorithms out there, ranging from general purpose to special purpose.
-A real-time kernel might have a selection algorithm that focuses on meeting hard deadlines (required for real-time softare), where as a general purpose algorithm might focus on flexibility (priority levels and being extensible).
+A real-time kernel might have a selection algorithm that focuses on meeting hard deadlines (required for real-time software), where as a general purpose algorithm might focus on flexibility (priority levels and being extensible).

 Our scheduler is going to operate on a first-come first-served (FCFS) bases, commonly known as round-robin.